 The Occupational Safety and Health Act of 1970 allows employees and their representatives the right to submit a complaint against their employer or request an inspection if they believe workplace hazards put their physical safety at risk.
 In addition to having the right to submit a complaint, the employee is protected against retaliation, such as termination, lowered pay, a demotion, or intimidation.

 If the employee believes they have been wrongfully punished after contacting OSHA for workplace safety violations, the individual has 30 days to file a Whistleblower Complaint against their employer.
 While some complaints are justified, many others are a result of vengeful employees, unrelated operational changes to the company, or a number of other factors that are in no way intended to target the individual.

-To establish a system that safeguards your company from OSHA retaliation complaints and other safety claims, follow these tips from the Tampa OSHA defense lawyers from Trent Cotney, P.A.
-Construction Law Group.
+To establish a system that safeguards your company from OSHA retaliation complaints and other safety claims, follow these tips from the Tampa OSHA defense lawyers from Cotney Construction Law.

 One of the biggest mistakes a company can make is not keeping detailed and accurate records of important information.
 If you are faced with a Whistleblower complaint, having the proper documentation on file may help protect your company from falsified claims.
 For example, if due to an outside factor you are restructuring roles within the company, documents outlining when the changes took place, why they are necessary, and which positions will be affected will act as proof that the changes were not an attack on any particular employee, but rather a company-wide change.
 While it may create extra administrative work, this simple step could save your company thousands if faced with an OSHA employee retaliation investigation.